Etjosuchus: Osteoderms

 As with many other pseudosuchians, Etjosuchus has two rows of osteoderms (dermal bony armor) tightly positioned along the dorsal midline; these were arranged in pairs adjacent to the neural spines across the animal's back, from neck to tail.
-The shape of each osteoderm is roughly rectangular, with one small anterior projection and two on the posterior.
+The shape of each osteoderm is roughly rectangular, with one small anterior projection and two on the posterior, and a slight raised ridge.
 These closely articulate and overlap on top of each other from front to back.
-There is one pair of osteoderms per vertebra from the neck to the sacrum.
-The tail osteoderms are smaller and more narrow, with roughly two per caudal vertebra.
+There is roughly two pairs of osteoderms per vertebra, as in many other loricatans like Saurosuchus or Prestosuchus.

 Classification

 To evaluate the phylogenetic position of Etjosuchus, Tolchard et al. (2021) coded it into a phylogenetic matrix derived from the work of Nesbitt (2011).
 The phylogenetic analysis was run with several levels of implied weighting (from no weighting to k=1, 3, and 6), a strategy to minimize the effects of homoplasy (convergent evolution).
 With no weighting, Etjosuchus is resolved as a basal loricatan closer to crocodylomorphs than Luperosuchus, but not as close as a Heptasuchus + Batrachotomus clade.
 These results are displayed in the cladogram below.

 At k=1, its position shifts crownward towards crocodylomorphs, and Etjosuchus may clade with Fasolasuchus and/or Rauisuchus.
 Increasing the weighting further strengthens a connection with Rauisuchus, crownward of Fasolasuchus.
 This would indicate that the family Rauisuchidae is a paraphyletic grade rather than a clade; Postosuchus and Polonosuchus—other proposed rauisuchids—were closer to crocodylomorphs than to Rauisuchus in this configuration.